How to Take Care of Flower Plants in Your Garden

-If you are growing perennial flowers and expect a good outcome from them, you need to do more than just watering and weeding your garden.
+If you are growing flowers and expect a good outcome from them, you need to do more than just watering and weeding your garden.
 You need to consider doing other things, like deadheading, pruning, and controlling pests and diseases.

 - Water your flowers regularly